berkeley-stat243/stat243-fall-2018/README.md

 ## Online discussion and questions.

 We will use the [course Google group](https://groups.google.com/a/calgroups.berkeley.edu/d/forum/stat-classes-2188-stat-243-all) for communication (announcements, questions, and discussion).
-You can post and view through the browser interface of you can email the group at stat-classes-2188-stat-243-all@calgroups.berkeley.edu.
+You can post and view through the browser interface or you can email the group at stat-classes-2188-stat-243-all@calgroups.berkeley.edu.
 If you're enrolled in the class you should be a member of the group and be able to access it.
 If you're auditing or not yet enrolled and would like access, email Chris.